Hong Kong Style Mahjong (3 Min)

 Getting Starting With 3 Min

-For those of you who are taking your first steps from 0 Min (chicken) mahjong to playing with points, this is the place to start!
+For those of you who are taking your first steps from no points (chicken) mahjong to playing with points, this is the place to start!

 What Does 3 Min Mean?

-Fan are additive, meaning that if you win with Clean Hand/Half Flush and Self Flower , then you score a total of 4 Fan.
+Fan are additive, so if you win with Mixed One Suit and Self Flower , then your hand is worth 4 Fan.

-However, take note that not all rules can be stacked together.
-For example, Self Triplets and All Pongs do not stack because winning with Self Triplets implies that you have an All Pongs hand already.
+However, not all rules can be stacked together.
+For example, Concealed Triplets and All Pongs do not stack because winning with Concealed Triplets implies that you have an All Pongs hand already.

-The goal of the beginner guide is to help you familiarize yourself with each of these hands so that you’ll always have enough points to win.
+The goal of this beginner guide is to help you familiarize yourself with each of these hands so that you’ll always have enough points to win.

 All Pongs Hands

 The first type of hand we’ll cover is the All Pongs hand, which has an inherent value of 3 Fan.
-This means that even if you score no additional points, you can still win with this hand.
+So even if you score no additional points, you can always win with this hand.

 An All Pongs hand consists of 4 sets of triplets (pongs) or quads (kongs) and a pair.
 The pongs or kongs can all either be melded (completed by calls from other players) or concealed (all drawn into your hand).